jmmjsolutions/fixerio_for_pdr/README.md

 # fixerio_for_pdr
+Fixer is a simple and lightweight API for current and historical foreign exchange (forex) rates.

-An extension for panda_datareader to use the Fixer.io forex api
+This package allows the panda_datareader to use the fixer api.